7 Smart Strategies to Combine SEO and Email Marketing

 4. Use PPC Ads to Test Email Subject Lines

-Email subject lines can make or break a campaign—but guessing what will resonate best with your audience is risky.
-That’s where PPC advertising can help.
+Email subject lines can make or break a campaign, but guessing what resonates with your audience is risky.
+PPC advertising offers a smart way to test subject lines before sending emails to your full list.
+Here’s how you can do it effectively:

 5. Combine Paid Ads and Email for Multi-Touch Campaigns